-- The following persons will be considered for admission: a candidate who is in possession of a certificate that is deemed by the University to be equivalent to the required Grade 12 certificate with university endorsement; a candidate who is a graduate from another tertiary institution or has been granted the status of a graduate of such an institution; and a candidate who is a graduate of another faculty at the University of Pretoria. - Life Orientation is excluded in the calculation of the APS. - Grade 11 final examination results, the NBT results as well as a Value-added Questionnaire will be used for the provisional admission of prospective students. - Admission to Health Sciences programmes is subject to a selection process. - The applications of international candidates who come from countries that have medical schools will not be considered for placement in the MBChB programme except where intergovernmental agreements are in place. - For selection purposes the sum of the results in six subjects, including English, Mathematics and Physical Science, is calculated. - Candidates, please note that your APS may not drop with more than two points in your final school examination results in order to maintain your provisional admission. - PLEASE NOTE that compliance with the minimum admission requirements does not necessarily guarantee admission to any programme in this Faculty. - Selection queries may be directed to healthapplications@up.ac.za.
+- The following persons will be considered for admission: a candidate who is in possession of a certificate that is deemed by the University to be equivalent to the required Grade 12 certificate with university endorsement; a candidate who is a graduate from another tertiary institution or has been granted the status of a graduate of such an institution; a candidate who is a graduate of another faculty at the University of Pretoria; and a candidate who is currently in university. - Life Orientation is excluded in the calculation of the APS. - Grade 11 final examination results, the NBT results as well as a Value-added Questionnaire will be used for the conditional admission of prospective students. - Admission to Health Sciences programmes is subject to a selection process. - The applications of international candidates who come from countries that have medical schools will not be considered for placement in the MBChB programme except where intergovernmental agreements are in place. - For selection purposes the sum of the results in six subjects, including English, Mathematics and Physical Science, is calculated. - Candidates, please note that your APS may not drop with more than two points in your final school examination results in order to maintain your provisional admission. - PLEASE NOTE that compliance with the minimum admission requirements does not necessarily guarantee admission to any programme in this Faculty. - Selection queries may be directed to healthapplications@up.ac.za.

 Minimum requirements

 Achievement level

+English Home

+Language or

-English Mathematics Physical Science
+English First

-NSC/IEB HIGCSE AS-Level A-Level NSC/IEB HIGCSE ?
-AS-Level A-Level NSC/IEB HIGCSE AS-Level A-Level APS

-4 3 D D 4 3 D D 4 3 D D 25
+English First Additional Language Mathematics Physical Science APS NSC/IEB AS Level NSC/IEB AS Level NSC/IEB AS Level 4 D 4 D 4 D 25